expo/expo-github-action/README.md

 ### Using the built-in cache

-As of writing, GitHub doesn't provide a (remote) cache for 3rd party actions.
+You can opt-in to caching the installation, making it a lot faster.
-That's why we implemented the [Cypress fork of the `actions/cache`][link-actions-cache-cypress].
+Under the hood, it uses the [`@action/cache`][link-actions-cache-package] package to restore the Expo CLI installation.
-With this, you can opt-in to caching the Expo CLI install, making it a lot faster.
+This action generates a unique cache key for the OS, used packager, and exact version of the Expo CLI.
 If you need more control over this cache, you can define a custom cache key with `expo-cache-key`.

 > Note, this cache will count towards your [repo cache limit][link-actions-cache-limit].